Meisterstu/movieMoment/README.md

 The search box is on the left side of the page.
 When a valid movie is searched for, a list of options is displayed.
 On selection, movie information is displayed - including the poster and movie trailer.
 There is an option to add movies to a watchlist.
 The movies in the watchlist can be clicked to bring up the relevant information.
 If an invalid movie is searched, a warning message flashes up.
 The watchlist can be cleared from local storage by pressing the 'Clear History' button.

-Screenshot of blank form
+Screenshot of the blank form
 <img width="1440" alt="screenshot-of-blank-form" src="./assets/images/ScreenshotLaunch.png">

-Screenshot of form in use
+Screenshot of the form in use
 <img width="1440" alt="screenshot-showing-Mulan-Film" src="./assets/images/ScreenshotMulan.png">